 Course Website: The official course website is on Blackboard (http://blackboard.uoregon.edu).
 Please notify the instructor or GTF if you have difficulty logging into the site.
-This site will provide supplemental information for the course (course outline, grades, copies of overheads, etc.).
-Note that the materials on the Blackboard site are also available as an optional course packet from the bookstore.
+This site will provide supplemental information for the course (course outline, grades, powerpoint files, etc.).